• Skip to main content

 While the pickling mixture is simmering, rinse the cucumbers, capsicum and onion in water and drain off the liquid.

-Once the pickling mixture has simmered for 5 minutes, add the cucumbers, capsicum and onion.
+Once the pickling mixture has simmered for 5 minutes, add the cucumbers, capsicum and onion (see image 4).
 Bring the mixture to the boil again and then remove from heat immediately.

-Using tongs or a slotted spoon to fill sterilised jar with cucumbers, capsicum and onion.
-Pour liquid into the jar to the top and then seal the jar.
+Using tongs or a slotted spoon, fill the sterilised jar with cucumbers, capsicum and onion.
+Pour the liquid into the jar to the top and then seal the jar.

 Libby Hakim